Banting Postdoctoral Fellowships

 The Banting Postdoctoral Fellowships Program is an initiative of the Canadian Government to attract and retain top-tier postdoctoral talent, both nationally and internationally, to contribute to Canada's economic, social and research-based growth.

-Following the launch of the 2018-2019 Banting Fellowships Competition, the Research Management Services is organizing a webinar to provide information and guidance to applicants, supervisors, as well as referees who will be involved this year in an application for this competition.
+The webinar to provide information and guidance to applicants, supervisors, as well as referees who will be involved in preparing a Banting Postdoctoral fellowship application will take place.

 When and where:

 - Thursday June 14, 2018

 - 12:00 P.M. – 1:30 P.M.

 People on campus can attend but must confirm their presence by email at email@example.com by June 13, 2018.

 Here is the link to Adobe Connect for the webinar https://connect.uottawa.ca/banting2018/.
 Please note that during the webinar, questions will have to be written.

 - Click on the Adobe Connect link above;

 All participants, but mostly participants from outside of Canada and located within secured sites (hospitals or government buildings), should test their connection before the webinar.